ishir21/realtime_streaming_aws_snowflake_nifi/README.md

 5. A Snowflake Stream is established on the production table (customer) to capture change data, crucial for implementing a Slowly Changing Dimension (SCD-2) approach.
 Scheduled Snowflake tasks run at one-minute intervals, automating data movement from the staging table to both the production and historical tables.

 6. Automation is central to the project's efficiency.
 Scheduled tasks, occurring at one-minute intervals, ensure a seamless transition of data from the raw stage (customer_raw) to the production table (customer).
 The project incorporates Slowly Changing Dimension (SCD) methodologies, with SCD-1 (Type 1) maintaining only the latest records in the production table and SCD-2 (Type 2) capturing changes over time in the historical table (customer_historical).

+### Tools Used : AWS, Docker, Snowflake, Python